-As of November 1, 2013, Messrs.
-Chung, Katsaros, Marlo (Chairperson), Muscari and Gen. Magnus serve as members of our Audit Committee.
-Prior thereto, our Audit Committee consisted of Messrs.
-Chung, Katsaros, Marlo (Chairperson) and Muscari.
-The Board of Directors has determined that Mr. Marlo is an "audit committee financial expert," as such term is defined in rules promulgated by the Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934 (the "Exchange Act").
-The Board of Directors has determined that Messrs.
-Chung, Katsaros, Marlo, Muscari and Gen. Magnus, are independent directors under the NYSE listing standards and the SEC rules and regulations applicable to audit committees and financially literate in accordance with the NYSE listing standards.
-Our Audit Committee held a total of six (6) meetings in the fiscal year ended March 31, 2015, four (4) of which were in person, and two (2) of which were held telephonically.
+As of December 5, 2016, Messrs.
+Chung, Marlo and Tufano (Chairperson), and Gen. Magnus serve as members of our Audit Committee.
+Prior thereto, from September 3, 2016, the Committee was comprised of Messrs.
+Chung and Tufano (Chairperson), and Gen. Magnus.
+From May 24, 2016 through September 3, 2016, Messrs.
+Chung, Muscari (Chairperson) and Tufano, and Gen. Magnus served as members of the Audit Committee.
+From November 1, 2013 through May 24, 2016, Messrs.
+Chung, Katsaros, Marlo (Chairperson), and Muscari and Gen. Magnus served as members of our Audit Committee.
+For fiscal year 2016, the Board of Directors appointed Mr. Marlo as the "audit committee financial expert," as such term is defined in rules promulgated by the Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934 (the "Exchange Act").
+As of May 24, 2016, the Board of Directors appointed Mr. Muscari as the audit committee financial expert.
+As of September 3, 2016, Mr. Tufano was appointed as an "audit committee financial expert", and upon his re-appointment to the Committee on December 5, 2016, Mr. Marlo was also appointed as an "audit committee financial expert."
+The Board of Directors had determined that Messrs.
+Chung, Katsaros, Marlo, Muscari, and Tufano and Gen. Magnus are independent directors under the NYSE listing standards and the SEC rules and regulations applicable to audit committees and financially literate in accordance with the NYSE listing standards.

+Our Audit Committee held a total of six meetings in the fiscal year ended March 31, 2017.